sverwimp/AFragmenter/README.md

 AFragmenter is a schema-free, tunable protein domain segmentation tool for AlphaFold structures based on network analysis.

+### Key features

+- **Schema free**: AFragmenter only uses the PAE values from AlphaFold structures.
+No domain-segmentation scheme is learned or used for evaluation.

+- **Tunable segmentation**: The 'resolution' parameter gives control over the coarseness of clustering, and thus the number of clusers / domains.
+  - **Higher resolution**: Yields more, smaller clusters
+  - **Lower resolution**: Yields fewer, larger clusters

 ### How it works

 1. **Network representation**: Each protein residue is treated as a node within a fully connected network